RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker.rst

    # Copy any additional custom requirements
    COPY actions/requirements-actions.txt ./

+   # Change back to root user to install dependencies
+   USER root

    # Install extra requirements for actions code
    RUN pip install -r requirements-actions.txt

    # Copy actions code to working directory
    COPY ./actions /app/actions

+   # By best practices, don't run the code with root user
+   USER 1001

 You can then build the image via the following command: